ExpediaGroup/pitchfork/README.md

 Pitchfork acts as a collector and forwarder of tracing data.
 If you are currently using Zipkin you don't need to do code changes to your service.
 You can simply change your exporter to use a new endpoint and report the traces to Pitchfork instead of Zipkin.
+Pitchfork accepts Zipkin spans in json v1 and v2, thrift and protobuf.
+You can also configure this application to consume Zipkin spans from a Kafka broker.

 Pitchfork can be configured to forward incoming spans to: a Zipkin collector; Haystack (using Kafka or Kinesis as a message bus); a logger that just prints the traces as they are received.